Figma vs InVision for UX Designers 2026: Honest Comparison

 Enterprise Custom Advanced security, dedicated support

-Best for: Product teams building end-to-end workflows, startups that need one tool to handle everything, agencies managing multiple clients, and anyone collaborating across remote locations.
+Best for: Product teams building end-to-end, startups that need one tool to do everything, agencies juggling multiple clients, and anyone who collaborates remotely.

 InVision Overview